ChinmayIngle26/College-hub/README.md

     *   Verify the API key and other config values are correct from your Firebase project settings.
     *   Restart your development server after changes to `.env.local`.
 *   **"Missing or insufficient permissions" (Firestore Error)**:
-    *   This usually means your Firestore security rules are too restrictive or not deployed correctly.
+    *   This usually means your Firestore security rules are too restrictive, not deployed correctly, or the user performing the action does not have the required role (e.g., an admin action attempted by a non-admin user).
     *   Ensure you have deployed the `firestore.rules` file using `firebase deploy --only firestore:rules`.
+    *   **Crucially, for admin functionalities, ensure the admin user's document in the `users` collection in Firestore has the `role` field set to `admin` (see Step 5b).**
-    *   Check the rules in `firestore.rules` to ensure they allow the operations your app is trying to perform (e.g., authenticated users writing to their own document in the `users` collection).
+    *   Check the rules in `firestore.rules` to ensure they allow the operations your app is trying to perform (e.g., authenticated users writing to their own document, admins reading/writing all user documents).
+    *   Check the Firebase Console for Firestore (Data tab) to see if the data exists and if the user trying to access it has the correct UID or role as per your rules.
 *   **Blank screen after login/redirect issues**:
     *   Check the browser console for errors.
     *   Verify the `middleware.ts` logic and ensure cookies are being set/cleared correctly if you're relying on them for auth checks in middleware.